peterjc/thapbi-pict/examples/fungal_mock/README.rst

     https://www.ebi.ac.uk/ena/data/view/PRJNA377530

-Both amplicon sequencing libraries were sequenced on an Illumina MiSeq (multiplexed with other unrelated samples), giving 61 FASTQ paired files.
+Both amplicon sequencing libraries were sequenced on an Illumina MiSeq (multiplexed with other unrelated samples), giving 61 FASTQ pairs (i.e. 122 files).

 Amplicon library one amplified a small region of ITS1 using the BITS/B58S3 primer pair (``ACCTGCGGARGGATC`` and ``GAGATCCRTTGYTRAAAGTT``), as shown in